Google's fourth-quarter results shine after ad rate decline slows

 "The core business is a great business and the fourth-quarter is always a time for Google to shine.
 However, Motorola is still losing money and click rates still declined.
 They only declined 6 percent, but go back four or five quarters and click prices were improving.
 So mobile is still pressuring click prices," Gillis said.

-The company posted consolidated revenue - which includes its Motorola Mobility mobile phone business but not the television set-top box business it recently agreed to sell - of $14.42 billion on Tuesday.
+The company posted consolidated revenue - which includes its Motorola Mobility mobile phone business but not the television set-top box business it recently agreed to sell - off $14.42 billion on Tuesday.

 Motorola Mobility had an operating loss of $353 million during the quarter.

+And he noted that Google was working through 12 months to 18 months of product pipeline that Google inherited in the acquisition.

+Google announced plans to sell the Motorola Home television set top box business to Arris Group Inc for $2.35 billion.
+The company also has said it is focused on developing a smaller line-up of products in the mobile phone business.

-Shares of Google were up roughly 4.5 percent at $734.46 in after-hours trading on Tuesday.
+Shares of Google rose roughly 5 percent to $738.20 in after-hours trading on Tuesday.

 (Reporting By Alexei Oreskovic; Editing by Bernard Orr)